dotnet/csharplang/proposals/collection-literals.md

 * For each *expression element* `Ei`, the expression `Ei`
 * For each *spread element* `Si`, the *iteration type* of `Si`

-The existing [*type inference*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/expressions.md#1163-type-inference) rules are extended to include inference from the *natural element type* of collection literal expressions.
+The existing [*type inference*](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/expressions.md#1163-type-inference) rules are **updated** to include inferences from the *natural element type* of collection literal expressions.
-Collection literal expressions only contribute to *lower bounds*, even when passed as arguments to `in` parameters.
+Collection literal expressions only contribute to *lower bounds*, even when passed as arguments to `in` parameters so *lower-bound* are updated but *upper-bound* and *exact* inferences are not.
-The following type inference rules are **added**.

 > 11.6.3.10 Lower-bound inferences
 >